-The Evangel (Gospel) of a Conservative Evangelical Protestant is (to him) the one thing that should be preserved, protected, valued, and promoted.
+The Evangel (Gospel) of a Conservative Evangelical Protestant is (to them) the one thing that should be preserved, protected, valued, and promoted.
 So, in the mind of a C.E.P., a compromising evangelical is anyone within categorical evangelicalism who exposes the Gospel to disrepute by somehow making a concession about it which is itself detrimental or pejorative to either the essence of the Gospel or integrity of the Bible (upon which the Gospel is founded).

 A Conservative Protestant Evangelical considers compromise to be any theological stance which denies, redefines, adds to or omits any tenant of historic Protestant Evangelical theology, AND/OR to be any theological stance which subverts Protestant Evangelicalism.

 A. How Protestant Conservative Evangelical Theology can be Compromised in its Essentials: (by liberal theology, etc. — see 1a, 3rd P)

 - Skepticism regarding: the Bible, its being Divine Special revelation verbally and plenary inspired in the original manuscripts, and therefore without error and authoritative in all matters to which it speaks… and God’s very Word when faithfully translated.